hcssmith/neovim.drv/README.md

 ## TODO
 - Using telescope create a function to show optional plugins and load from a list.
 - Setup additional LSP servers.
+(Lua / Bash / Odin)
 - Setup github CI to build app-image on major release tags.

 ## Usage